maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/01-What is an API.md

 ## Web APIs
 Although library APIs in Python, such as the math library, differ from web APIs, the principle remains the same.

- library APIs (such as those in Python's standard library) are collections of pre-written code that you can call within your program to perform specific tasks without needing to implement the functionality from scratch.
+Library APIs (such as those in Python's standard library) are collections of pre-written code that you can call within your program to perform specific tasks without needing to implement the functionality from scratch.

 In contrast, Web APIs are interfaces for interacting with web services over the internet.